---

 Rails apps need a secret key base for production.
 The container kept crashing with:

-Then add SECRET_KEY_BASE with that value to your Coolify environment variables.
+`openssl rand -hex 64`Then add `SECRET_KEY_BASE` with that value to your Coolify environment variables.

 The container started but immediately crashed with: